mnemosyne-proj/mnemosyne/README.md

 - [googletrans-new](https://github.com/lushan88a/google_trans_new) for Google translate support (Note: version 1.1.9 does not work, you need the latest version from Github.)
 - [argon2-cffi](https://pypi.org/project/argon2-cffi/)
+- [legacy-cgi] (https://pypi.org/project/legacy-cgi/) when using Python 3.13 or later.
 - For Latex support: the `latex` and `dvipng` commands must be available (e.g., `TeXLive` on Linux, `MacTeX` on Mac, and `MikTeX` on Windows).
 On Arch based distributions, you'll need `texlive-core` package too.
 - For building the docs: [sphinx](http://sphinx-doc.org) (If you get sphinx-related errors, try installing sphinx as root)
 - For running the tests: [pytest](https://docs.pytest.org/en/stable/)